parabuzzle/obstore/README.md

 metrics.extra  #=> "foo"
 metrics.more = "more metadata"
 metrics.more   #=> "more metadata"
-# don't forget to store you changes
+# don't forget to store your changes
 @obstore.metrics = metrics
 ```